emmawalshdev/The-Book-bar/README.md

 3. I want to be able to sort the entire database so that I can view all books.

-4. I want to be able to log in or register for an account on the website so that I can access my profile upload books, and add reviews.
+4. I want to be able to log in or register for an account on the website so that I can access my profile, upload books, and add reviews.

 5. I want to see a snapshot of activity on my profile so that I can quickly see my recent contributions.